gordonmenzies/calculator_Waiheke/README.md

-    POTENTIAL ERRORS
+    ERRORS
-        X stored operator contains "=" when = is pressed when display is empty, to find this error press = when the display is empty.

         X adding a decimal to a TOTHEPOWEROF value

         X using the percentage button when deaing with a TOTHEPOWEROF value

+        X Negative numbers d

-    Potential Fixes
+    Potential Errors

-    Fixed Issues
-        multiple decimal places - check decimal code

-        consider the different eventualities of having negative
-            - specifically i have created a condition on line 101 where if a stored operator exists and negative is selected then the upcoming number to be inputted becomes negative.

-            however the new challenge is that the stored operator can not easily switch from any other operator to negative due to this condition.

-        what happens when a number is calculated that is over 9 figures?
+        X stored operator contains "=" when = is pressed when display is empty, to find this error press = when the display is empty.